segmentio/segment-docs/src/connections/destinations/catalog/google-cloud-storage/index.md

 Common errors which can cause sync failures are:
 - Bucket not configured: A bucket for the GCS destination was not provided.
 Check the GCS destination settings to confirm that a valid bucket is entered.
 - GCS credentials not configured: Credentials for the GCS destination cannot be found.
 Confirm that you’ve inputted GCS credentials into the destination settings.
-- Invalid GCS credentials: Credentials for the Google Cloud Storage destination are found, but they are not correctly formatted credentials.
+- Invalid GCS credentials: Credentials for the GCS destination are found, but they are not correctly formatted credentials.
 Re-enter a valid credential as a setting for the destination to work.
 - Unable to upload files: We are unable to upload files to Google Cloud Storage due to incorrect credentials (e.g., non-existent bucket), insufficient permissions, or a Google Cloud Storage error.
 Confirm that credentials and permissions are set correctly.
 - Destination not found: There is no Google Cloud Storage destination connected to the source, and can be connected within the workspace overview page.
 - Destination disabled: The Google Cloud Storage destination for the source is disabled, and can be enabled in the destination settings page.